What is Hacking in Cyber Security?

 What is Hacking?

-Hacking is the activity of identifying weaknesses in a computer system or a network to exploit the security to gain access to personal data or business data.
-An example of computer hacking can be: using a password cracking algorithm to gain access to a computer system.
+Hacking is the activity of identifying weaknesses in a computer system or network and exploiting that security gap to gain access to personal or business data.
+An example of computer hacking is using a password-cracking algorithm to gain access to a system.

-Computers have become mandatory to run a successful businesses.
-It is not enough to have isolated computers systems; they need to be networked to facilitate communication with external businesses.
-This exposes them to the outside world and hacking.
-System hacking means using computers to commit fraudulent acts such as fraud, privacy invasion, stealing corporate/personal data, etc. Cyber crimes cost many organizations millions of dollars every year.
-Businesses need to protect themselves against such attacks.
+Computers have become essential to running successful businesses.
+It is not enough to have isolated computer systems; they must be networked to communicate with external businesses, which exposes them to the outside world and to hacking.
+Malicious system hacking uses computers to commit fraudulent acts such as fraud, privacy invasion, and the theft of corporate or personal data.
+Cybercrime costs many organizations millions of dollars every year, so businesses must protect themselves against such attacks.

 Who is a Hacker?

-A Hacker is a person who finds and exploits the weakness in computer systems and/or networks to gain access.
+A Hacker is a person who finds and exploits weaknesses in computer systems and/or networks to gain access.
 Hackers are usually skilled computer programmers with knowledge of computer security.

-Hackers are classified according to the intent of their actions.
-The following list classifies types of hackers according to their intent:
+Hackers are classified according to the intent behind their actions.
+The table below lists the main types of hackers by intent.

 White hat hacker

-Ethical Hacker (White hat): A security hacker who gains access to systems with a view to fix the identified weaknesses.
-They may also perform Penetration Testing and vulnerability assessments.
+Ethical Hacker (White hat): A security hacker who gains access to systems in order to fix the identified weaknesses.
+They may also perform penetration testing and vulnerability assessments.

 Black hat hacker

-Cracker (Black hat): A hacker who gains unauthorized access to computer systems for personal gain.
-The intent is usually to steal corporate data, violate privacy rights, transfer funds from bank accounts etc.
+Cracker (Black hat): A hacker who gains unauthorized access to systems for personal gain.
+The intent is usually to steal corporate data, violate privacy rights, or transfer funds from bank accounts.

 Grey hat hacker

-Grey hat: A hacker who is in between ethical and black hat hackers.
-He/she breaks into computer systems without authority with a view to identify weaknesses and reveal them to the system owner.
+Grey hat: A hacker who sits between ethical and black-hat hackers.
+They break into systems without authority to identify weaknesses and reveal them to the system owner.

 Script kiddies

-Script kiddies: A non-skilled person who gains access to computer systems using already made tools.
+Script kiddie: A non-skilled person who gains access to systems using ready-made tools created by others.

 Hacktivist

-Hacktivist: A hacker who use hacking to send social, religious, and political, etc. messages.
-This is usually done by hijacking websites and leaving the message on the hijacked website.
+Hacktivist: A hacker who uses hacking to send social, religious, or political messages, usually by hijacking websites and leaving a message on the hijacked site.

 Phreaker

-Phreaker: A hacker who identifies and exploits weaknesses in telephones instead of computers.
+Phreaker: A hacker who identifies and exploits weaknesses in telephone systems instead of computers.

 What is Ethical Hacking?

-Ethical Hacking is identifying weakness in computer systems and/or computer networks and coming with countermeasures that protect the weaknesses.
+Ethical hacking is the practice of identifying weaknesses in computer systems and/or networks and developing countermeasures that protect against those weaknesses.
 Ethical hackers must abide by the following rules.

-• Get written permission from the owner of the computer system and/or computer network before hacking.
+• Get written permission from the owner of the computer system or network before hacking.

-• Protect the privacy of the organization been hacked.
+• Protect the privacy of the organization being assessed.

-• Transparently report all the identified weaknesses in the computer system to the organization.
+• Transparently report all identified weaknesses to the organization.

 • Inform hardware and software vendors of the identified weaknesses.